ankurgodambe/YACassandraPDO/README.md

 This repository is a fork of: https://code.google.com/a/apache-extras.org/p/cassandra-pdo/ We cloned it on GitHub because the original project seems dead.

-This version is developped for CQL3 target, we do not provide support for other versions of CQL.
+This version is developped for CQL3 target, we do not provide support for former versions of CQL.

 We need some testers, so if you find BUGS or inconsistencies, feel free to report them.